If an angle is in standard position and its terminal side passes ... | Study Prep in Pearson+

 Struggling with Trigonometry?Join thousands of students who trust us to help them ace their exams!Watch the first video

-If an angle is in standard position and its terminal side passes through the point , what is the measure of the angle in degrees?
+If an angle is in standard position and its terminal side passes through the point on the coordinate plane, what is the measure of the angle in degrees?

 Watch next